sigmf/SigMF/extensions/spatial.sigmf-ext.md

 that field specifies how many interleaved channels are present in a single Dataset whereas spatial Recordings may be spread over several individual Datasets in a SigMF Collection.

+In the case of a multichannel dataset, the `channel_num` specifies the first channel in the dataset.
+If all data is contained within that dataset then the `channel_num` field MUST be equal to zero.

 ## 2 Captures